djeada/Linux-Notes/notes/ports.md

 ## Ports

-In computer networking, ports serve as crucial endpoints for communication between devices, similar to doors through which data flows in and out of a computer.
+In computer networking, ports serve as endpoints for communication between devices, similar to doors through which data flows in and out of a computer.

 Main idea: